pfalkingham/XROMM_BlenderTools/README.md

 -- Xcam import (based on xcam02): import cameras and image planes as exported from XMALab

 -- imp:  can import rigid body transormations, xyz coordinates, objs.
-This is integral to animation, but also the most complex tool
+This is integral to animation, but also the most complex tool.
+Priority is to start with just importing xyz translation/rotation, rigid body matrix,

 -- axes: create axes at joints.